hugot/ff-pwd/README.md

 be worth it to create a nextcloud sync folder on your device to make the process of sending the file over a bit more streamlined.
 There is currently no way to automate the firefox password export.

+## Future Dreams
+Ideally there would be a way to use the FF sync API directly or have a native click GUI app with the same functionality or even a way to run full fledged firefox on a ubports phone.
+None of these things are currently straightforward for me to implement within a reasonable amount of time though, so I settled for this solution.